What to do and consider if you’ve been laid off

 There are some important decisions you’ll need to make about your severance payout, no matter how much it is.
 You may have been offered a choice between a lump-sum payment, salary continuance, or deferred payments.

 - Ability to obtain other employment.
 If you find other employment and you chose salary continuance, the remaining payments may be stopped.

 - Health benefits and insurance coverage.
-Your severance package should outline what benefits your employer will continue to offer you, how long benefits will last and if any premiums are still required from you to maintain benefits.
-Choosing between salary continuance vs. lump sums may result in benefits ending at different points, post-termination.
-The provider of your group benefits may offer you the ability to convert some or all of your previous group benefits to individually owned policies.
+Your severance package should outline what benefits your employer will continue to offer you, how long benefits will last and if you need to pay any premiums to maintain your benefits.
+Whether you chose salary continuance versus lump sums could cause your benefits to end at different points after termination.
+Your group benefit provider may offer you the ability to convert some or all of your previous group benefits to individually owned policies.
 In some cases, the conversion requires no medical underwriting.
 While this may seem like a convenient route, the cost of converting existing group benefits to individual benefits may be higher than applying for new policies.
-Depending on your current health obtaining new policies may make more sense for you.
+Depending on your current health, getting new policies may make more sense for you.
 If you need expert advice on insurance, reach out to an ATB insurance advisor.
 They’ll go over the options you have and help you create customized solutions to fit your life.

 - Employment Insurance (EI) eligibility.
-If you are otherwise eligible for EI benefits, regardless of whether you choose salary continuation or lump sum severance, your EI benefits will be delayed following your unemployment as a result of the severance payment(s).
-In the case of a lump sum payment, since it represents a certain number of weeks of earnings, your payment is treated as if it was salary continuance paid to you over those number of weeks and your ability to collect EI is delayed until that period of time is over.
-Whatever option you go with, we recommend that you file a benefit claim as soon as you become unemployed so that your claim can be processed as quickly as possible.
+If you’re normally eligible for EI benefits, whether you choose salary continuation or lump sum severance, your EI benefits will be delayed following your unemployment as a result of the severance payment(s).
+In the case of a lump sum payment, it represents a certain number of weeks of earnings.
+Your payment is treated as if it was salary continuance paid to you over those weeks and your ability to collect EI is delayed until that period of time is over.
+Whatever option you go with, we recommend that you file a benefit claim as soon as you’re unemployed so that your claim can be processed as quickly as possible.

 - Generating Registered Retirement Savings Plan (RRSP) contribution room.
-Salary continuance is generally treated as employment income and will generate additional RRSP room.
-The payment of a lump sum severance is generally treated as a retiring allowance and does not generate future RRSP room.
+Salary continuance is usually treated as employment income, which means it will create more RRSP room.
+The payment of a lump sum severance is generally treated as a retiring allowance and doesn’t create future RRSP room.

-If you were a very long-term employee and had been employed with your employer prior to 1996, some of your severance may be considered “eligible retiring allowance.”
+If you were employed long-term with your previous workplace before 1996, some of your severance may be considered “eligible retiring allowance.”
 The eligible portion of a retiring allowance can be contributed to an RRSP without the use of RRSP room.
-The contribution will decrease your taxable income like any RRSP contribution and the amount that qualifies as eligible can be reported as a transfer so that it does not require room.
-The eligible portion is calculated by the following formula:
+The contribution will decrease your taxable income like any RRSP contribution.
+The amount that qualifies as eligible can be reported as a transfer so it doesn’t require room.

 The sum of:

-- $1,500 times the number of years before 1989 during which you were employed by the employer and did not have vested contributions to a Registered Pension Plan (RPP) or Deferred Profit Sharing Plan (DPSP).
+- $1,500 times the number of years before 1989 during which you were employed by the employer and didn’t have vested contributions to a Registered Pension Plan (RPP) or Deferred Profit Sharing Plan (DPSP).

 Employer savings and pension plans

-If you have an employer sponsored savings plan such as an employee profit share plan (EPSP), group RRSPs, a Deferred Profit Sharing Plan (DPSP), or a Defined Contribution Pension Plan (DCPP), you may be able to transfer the value of both employer and employee portions of these accounts to appropriate personal accounts, subject to the vesting rules of your employer plan.
-If you have a Defined Benefit Pension Plan (DBPP) you will have additional options available and issues to consider.
+If you have an employer-sponsored savings plan—like an employee profit share plan (EPSP), group RRSPs, a deferred profit sharing plan (DPSP) or a defined contribution pension plan (DCPP)—you may be able to transfer the value of both employer and employee portions of these accounts to appropriate personal accounts, depending on the rules of your employer plan.
+If you have a defined benefit pension plan (DBPP), read on.

-As a result of being laid off, you will likely have the choice to take either guaranteed income payments from the pension plan or elect to take the commuted value or lump sum of those income payments.
-When your employment ends you will be provided with a package that summarizes the pension options available to you.
-Pension payout: your options explained discusses the issues to consider when determining if the pension income or the lump sum payment is right for you.
+After being laid off, you’ll likely have the choice to take either guaranteed income payments from the pension plan or take the lump sum (also called “commuted value”) of those income payments.
+When your employment ends you’ll be given a package that summarizes your pension options.

 - When to start your pension payments.
-Depending on your current age, your length of employment and the specifics of the plan, you may have the ability to choose an early retirement benefit, or you may have to choose a deferred pension, which starts the income payments closer to the plans stated normal retirement date” the plan indicates—this is usually when you turn 65.
-If you have a deferred pension but you take it out early, it may be reduced by a certain percentage for each year of early retirement, or actuarially adjusted to take into account that you will be receiving more payments over your lifetime.
-As a result, the amount of the payment will be reduced accordingly.
+Depending on your current age, length of employment and the specifics of the plan, you may be able to choose an early retirement benefit.
+Or you may have to choose a deferred pension, which starts the income payments closer to the “normal retirement date” the plan indicates—this is usually when you turn 65.
+If you have a deferred pension but you take it out early, it may be reduced by a percentage for each year of early retirement, or adjusted to take into account that you’ll be receiving more payments over your lifetime.

-- Single vs. joint pension options.
-If you are married or have a common-law partner, you’ll have to choose a pension payout that guarantees lifetime income for both of you (unless your spouse or common-law partner signs a waiver form).
-You can choose to have the income level remain the same throughout both of your lifetimes, or choose to have income that starts higher while you are both living and decreases to a lower amount after death.
-Depending on the pension plan, this decrease may happen only when you pass away or may occur on the first death, either on your death or the death of your spouse or common-law partner.
-It is important to understand the specifics of your particular pension options, but we know that this topic can get confusing and overwhelming.
+- Single versus joint pension options.
+If you’re married or have a common-law partner, you’ll have to choose a pension payout that guarantees lifetime income for both of you (unless your spouse or common-law partner signs a waiver form).
+You can choose to have the income level remain the same throughout both of your lifetimes, or choose to have income that starts higher while you are both living and decreases to a lower amount after one of you passes away.
+Depending on the pension plan, this decrease may happen only when you pass away or on the first death.
+It’s important to understand the specifics of your particular pension options, but we know that this topic can get confusing and overwhelming.
 An ATB Wealth advisor would love to review your benefit options in detail and equip you to make the best decisions for today and the future.

-Are non-registered accounts and can be transferred to your own non-registered account.
-Keep in mind, if you choose to transfer out of the group plan “in-cash”, which is to liquidate the investments, capital gains may be triggered and taxes payable.
-Alternatively, you may be able to transfer out “in-kind”, wherein your investments stay intact, as they transfer to your own non-registered account.
+These are non-registered accounts and can be transferred to your own non-registered account.
+Keep in mind, if you choose to transfer out of the group plan “in-cash” (liquidating the investments) capital gains may be triggered and taxes payable.
+Another option could be to transfer out “in-kind” (your investments stay intact) as they transfer to your own non-registered account.